Foxlider/FASTER/README.md

 - General Features
   - Theming System and Metro UI
-  - Improved UI from FAST
-  - Improved stability from FAST2
   - Easy to read and share config files
   - Automated Update process